qing3962/obsidian-password/README.md

 After you enable it, when you open a note, if the folder path of the note matches the path of the protected folder that you set, a password verification box will pop up, and you can only continue to open the note if you enter the correct password.

+If you set the protected folder path to the root path (/), when you launch Obsidian, a password verification box will present, enter the correct password, you can just open a note.

-Once you have entered the correct password once, you will not be asked to enter it again when opening other protected files.
+Once you have entered the correct password, you will not be asked to enter it again when opening other protected files.

-If you want to turn protection on again, you can go to the command panel, type "pass", find the command: Open password protection, run it, and then to open the protected file, the password verification box will pop up again.
+If you want to turn protection on again, you can go to the command panel, type "pass", find the command: Open password protection, run it, when you open a protected note, the password verification box will pop up again.

-In Obsidian for Windows, a Password Protection Button appears on the left-bar.
-Click on it to switch between protected and unprotected status.
+In Obsidian for Windows, a Password Protection Button locates on the left-bar.
+Click on it to execute protecting or unprotecting action.

 ------